 If you’re a company that’s a bit more established, these loan types may be right for you.
 Just be sure to find a bank that can give you the best program for your specific business needs.
 Some banks are preferred lenders of the SBA and offer many of the SBA’s programs.
 Most often they carry longer terms and lower interest rates.
 Therefore, they are great options for businesses with less risk tolerance.
 If you do go the SBA route, remember that this kind of financing comes with heavy paperwork and therefore takes longer to put into place.

 There are countless small business loan brokers out there promising low-risk, competitive rates for businesses with varying levels of credit.
 These funding companies are great options for small businesses at the very early stages and those with less-than-perfect financial status.
 Another plus side to using these loan providers is they can generally approve a loan for you almost instantly.
 These companies have some skin in the game and are able to produce tailored programs that best fit small-to-mid-sized business needs.
 Interest rates can be significantly higher when opting for alternative lending.

-My advice: When researching brokers and alternative and unsecured business lenders, do your due diligence to ensure credibility.
+When researching brokers and alternative and unsecured business lenders, do your due diligence to ensure credibility.